d-roman-halliday/SQLite-DBT-Example/README.md

 ## Setup Script
 **Use this at your own peril!**

+**You should start with the section: 'Step by step' Checkout & Execution**

 I've only tested it on Mac and Linux (ubuntu).

 As a proof of concept, a script can be called to configure everything ready for a `dbt run`.